maytapi-com/send-a-message-using-nodejs/README.md

 ```

 > [!NOTE]
-> **To perform all these operations correctly, you need to register with maytapi.com, get the credentials, and place them in the config file..**
+> **To perform all these operations correctly, you need to register with maytapi.com, get the credentials, and place them in the config file.**

 ## Why Maytapi?